-Colorado man pleads guilty in series of crimes in New Mexico
+Colorado man pleads guilty in 2017 New Mexico crime spree

 LAS CRUCES, N.M.
-(AP) - A Colorado man has pleaded guilty to carjacking resulting in death and other offenses stemming from a series of crimes committed in 2017 in New Mexico.
+(AP) - A Colorado man has pleaded guilty to carjacking resulting in death and other offenses stemming from a 2017 crime spree in New Mexico.

 Federal prosecutors say 35-year-old Daniel Allen Lowell of Pueblo made his plea Thursday and faces up to life in prison when he’s sentenced.